marcoradocchia/schoenerd/README.md

 ## Cargo

-Installing with Rust's `cargo` package manager will place the `schoenerd` binary in `$CARGO_HOME/bin`, but will ignore shell completions and manpage.
+Installing with Rust's `cargo` package manager is available on any platform (Linux, Windows, macOS, etc.) the `schoenerd`.

+> **NOTE**: `cargo` installs the `schoenerd` binary in `$CARGO_HOME/bin`,
+>         however it ignores shell completions and manpage.
+If you need either
+>         of those, consider using one of the other installation options.

 ### Master Branch

-Build and install with `cargo` from git master branch:
+Build and install with `cargo` on any platform from git master branch:

 ```sh
 cargo install --git https://github.com/marcoradocchia/schoenerd --branch master